 - Scheduling the mediation at a time and place agreed on by the parties (virtually or in person)

 - Beginning the mediation session

 - Defining issues and setting an agenda

 - Generating options for settlement

 - Final bargaining

 Utah is a “voluntary” mediation state, which means that mediation will not take place unless all necessary parties agree to mediate the dispute.
 When a written request for mediation services is received by the UAMP, the other parties who are necessary in order to achieve a settlement are contacted to secure their agreement to participate.
-The agreement of a party to participate in the mediation process normally implies an agreement to forbear or abstain from taking adverse legal actions during the time the case is in mediation.
+The agreement of a party to participate in the mediation process normally implies an agreement to abstain from taking adverse legal actions during the time the case is in mediation.
 If the other necessary parties do not agree to participate or do not respond within the allotted time, the requesting party will be notified that mediation has been declined.

 The mediation process is terminated when a mutually agreeable settlement is reached by the parties.
 However, in keeping with the voluntary nature of the mediation process in Utah, the requesting party may terminate the mediation process at any time, with or without cause, by written notification to UAMP.
 UAMP may terminate the mediation process when a party fails to respond within 15 days to request for information or offer of settlement.
 Likewise, UAMP may terminate the mediation process at any time if it is determined that further efforts at mediation are no longer worthwhile.

 Typically, the mediation process allows for a much quicker resolution of a dispute than litigation.
 Also, mediation is less expensive than litigation or the formal appeals process.
 But perhaps most importantly, mediation provides a mechanism for resolving disputes that does not destroy the relationship between disputing parties.